axelgMS/azure-docs/articles/virtual-machines/windows/prepare-for-upload-vhd-image.md

 6. When Sysprep completes, shut down the VM.
 Do not use **Restart** to shut down the VM.
 7. Now the VHD is ready to be uploaded.
 For more information about how to create a VM from a generalized disk, see [Upload a generalized VHD and use it to create a new VMs in Azure](sa-upload-generalized.md).

+>[!NOTE]
+> A custom unattend.xml is not supported.
+While we do support the additionalUnattendContent property, that only provides limited support for adding microsoft-windows-shell-setup options into the unattend.xml that the Azure provisioning agent uses.
+E.g.  they can use additionalUnattendContent to add FirstLogonCommands and LogonCommands.
+See also https://github.com/Azure/azure-quickstart-templates/issues/1407

 ## Complete recommended configurations
 The following settings do not affect VHD uploading.
 However, we strongly recommend that you configured them.